April 16, 2026

 • Supports up to ten players across most game formats

-• Easy to run on Zoom, Teams, or Google Meet
+• Easy to run on any video conferencing platform

-• Humor-driven format isn't for every corporate culture
+• Humor-driven format doesn’t suit every team culture

 4. Skribbl.io: Best for Quick Drawing Games